This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 This was half of a 2-week trip but our way back home was much less interesting and we spent almost exactly the same so I didn’t want to bore you with too many details.

-Daily budget breakdown:
+Daily Norway budget breakdown

 Day 1